Acrylic, graphite, and paint marker on canvas

 Line Through Ladder (Fire Exchange) by Luke Murphy prompts curiosity and delight through a large, red LED panel that seems to have pierced through the floor, lifting a ladder that otherwise would have stood on its own legs.
 The combined effect is simultaneously ordinary yet enigmatic.

 Tyson Reeder is known for creating whimsical cityscapes and interiors through clashing pastel shades, layering forms and figures onto his stylized landscapes which depict everyday vistas.
 In Faygo and La Croix, Reeder continues to explore his fascination with landscape and color.
-He presents joyful depictions of beach holidays.

 Canada was opened on the Lower East Side of Manhattan in 2000 by a small group of artists committed to promoting the work of both emerging and (mostly overlooked) established artists.
 The gallery was set up as a commercial instrument in order to both compete with and critique the art marketplace of New York City.
 As an artist-run cooperative, Canada remains unconventional in its structure and divergent in its programming.
 Canada opened their new space on 60 Lispenard Street in September 2019.